sustainers for stringed musical instruments

 REAL SUSTAIN vs. FAKE SUSTAIN

 Real sustain is what you get when the strings of your guitar are blasted by the high volume sound from your speakers.

-The result is unmistakeable and awesome, but can be very difficult to control - kind of like handling a race car.
+Fake sustain is what you get from effects boxes trying to duplicate this sound by simply processing the signal from your guitar.
+The truth is, none of these effects boxes come close to sounding like real sustain.
 SUSTAINIAC sustainers provide the best of both worlds.
 They produce real sustain because they actually vibrate your guitar strings, but they're as easy to control as effects boxes.
 What's more, the feedback sustain that a SUSTAINIAC sustainer produces is much, much more intense than amp feedback.
-And, you get it at any volume level!
+And, you get it at any volume level! |

 Guitar players want sustain.
 In the hands of a skilled player, very creative solos can be played if certain sustain techniques are mastered.